 Most large-scale oil producers are also dividend stocks.
 This means that you will earn a regular payment on a quarterly or bi-annual basis.

 Like the sound of adding some oil shares to your stock portfolio, but not too sure which companies to pick?
 Below we list some popular oil shares.

 We have already discussed BP, so there is no need for an introduction to the services supplied by the firm.
 With that said, BP stands out for a number of reasons.
 Firstly, and as we covered earlier, BP shares crashed by almost 50% in the space of just two months between January and March 2020.

 This was the case with most oil shares active in the space, mostly because of the COV-19 pandemic.
-As such, some would argue that you can purchase the shares on the cheap.
 In fact, had you bought BP shares in mid-March, you would have paid around 240p.
 At the time of writing in July 2020, those same shares are worth 311p.

-This represents an increase of 29% – not bad for just two and a half months.
+This represents an increase of 29%.
 However, BP still has a long way to go to hit pre-COV 19 levels, where the shares were priced at around 500p.
-If and when it gets there, this would represent a further increase of 60% in comparison to today’s price.
+If and when it gets there, this would represent a further increase of 60%.

 2. Royal Dutch Shell – Firm History of Paying Attractive Dividends (LSE)